Benvenuto! Welcome to Nemarniki Vineyard

 With the help of family and friends, the first vines were planted in 2011.
 I am forever grateful and indebted to these willing souls who so easily gave and continue to give me support in this endeavor.
 Moltie grazie atua voi.

 2009 was the first vintage for Nemarniki wine, a humble beginning producing four barrels of single clone (Pommard) Pinot Noir.
 Perhaps it was beginners luck in producing the first commercial vintage, it is a fine wine and continues to drink well.
-Before becoming a legal entity, wine was made in dorm rooms in college, and after that garages and basements.
+Before becoming a legal entity, wine was made in dorm rooms at college, and after that garages and basements.
 My neighbors were not exactly crazy about the two to three weeks of visiting fruit flies during fermentation, but did try the wine and gave me great feedback.
 My guinea pigs, God bless them.
 Since then, I have had the privilege and pleasure of working for and besides accomplished wine makers and growers as well as other industry entities.
 The willingness to share knowledge and information seems synonymous with the Oregon wine industry.
 I am most grateful to all that have helped me learn.
 Grazie!
-My education is forever ongoing with classes, seminars and conferences (see notes).
+My education is forever ongoing with classes, seminars and conferences.
 My scholastic background of science has lent itself well in understanding the world of winemaking and viticulture.

 American Viticulture Area (AVA)